GeorginaCarlisle/inspiring-young-writers/README.md

 [Font Awesome icons](https://fontawesome.com/) - Used for the mobile nav and also in the footer.

+### Platform content

+All platform content has been generated either by myself as 'Publisher' or by family and friends using the site.

 [Return to contents list](#contents)

 ## Acknowledgements

+Family and friends - Completing this project would not have been possible without the support of my family and friends.
+Family members and friends also took time to become registered users and create real content for the platform.

 [Code Institute](https://codeinstitute.net) - The majority of the coding skills, knowledge and understanding showcased in this project have been learnt through the 'Diploma of Full stack software development' that I am completing with Code Institute.

 Code Institute's Slack community - Provided me with support and key insight into issues I was facing.
-Where specific support was gained, this has been noted either in [credits](#credits) or in [bugs](#bugs-and-fixes) as appropriate.
+Specific support was gained in solving [bug #1](#bugs-and-fixes).

-Code Institute's Tutor support - Helped me to solve bug #3.
+Code Institute's Tutor support - Helped me to solve [bugs #3 and #5](#bugs-and-fixes).

+My mentor Gurjot - Provided support and guidance during this project.

-[Django's documentation](https://docs.djangoproject.com/en/3.2) - Used throughout this project to check how to correctly use Django's inbuilt functions and models et.
+[Django's documentation](https://docs.djangoproject.com/en/3.2) - Used throughout this project to check how to correctly use Django's inbuilt functions and models etc.

-[ChatGPT](https://chat.openai.com/) - Used to speed up the development process, during iterations 3 by:

-- Pointing me towards 'profanity-check' as a way to validate my writing inputs to prevent swear words and helping me to implement (alongside reading the documentation for profanity-check and Django documentation around validators).

-- Pointing me towards slugify as a way to create a slug, including giving an example of use.

-- Provided ideas for how to create a confirmation step when submitting writing to be published.

-- Provided ideas for how to program two submit buttons for a form that would lead to different outcomes

-- Pointing me towards the date filter as a way to format data from a DateTimeField

-- Pointing me towards the ModelAdmin class and it's attributes to customise the Admin interface and provide access to more of the data.

-- Providing an explanation of how to add a custom error message when the unique requirement is not met during form handling.

-- Tips for imporving accessibility on page links that are not obvious.

-- Pointed me towards using "|linebreaksbr|safe" to render the contents of my TextField with linebreaks intacted.

-- Providing an explanation of how to construct my class Index(TemplateView) to ensure the context I was generating was passed through to index.html

 ### Other projects